Integra Technologies

-Integra Technologies is an Outsourced Semiconductor Assembly And Test (OSAT) service provider headquartered in Wichita, Kansas, United States.
-It provides semiconductor wafer testing / dicing / grinding, integrated circuit (IC) packaging and testing, reliability and qualification, counterfeit detection, and related services to semiconductor companies, as well as to Department of Defense and space programs.
-Currently, facilities are located in Wichita and Milpitas, California (within Silicon Valley).
+Integra Technologies is an Outsourced Semiconductor Assembly And Test (OSAT) post processing provider headquartered in Wichita, Kansas, United States.
+Its current facilities are located in Wichita and Milpitas, California (within Silicon Valley).
+Their service converts final semiconductor wafers into useable packaged integrated circuits.

+After semiconductor companies fabricate wafers at semiconductor fabrication plants (fab / foundry), their final wafers are sent to post processing facilities to cut the wafers into "dice" then encapsulate them into integrated circuit (IC) packages, a format that allows other companies to solder the ICs on to printed circuit boards (PCB).
+Integra Technologies provides post processing services for wafer testing, wafer backgrinding, wafer preparation, wafer dicing, integrated circuit (IC) packaging, IC testing, reliability and qualification testing, counterfeit detection, and related services.

-Integra is an accredited supplier recommended by the Defense Microelectronics Activity (DMEA) laboratory for post processing, packaging, assembly, and testing of ICs for use by Department of Defense (DoD) programs.
+Integra is an accredited supplier recommended by the Defense Microelectronics Activity (DMEA) laboratory for post processing of ICs for use by Department of Defense (DoD) programs (such as Trusted Foundry Program).
 It has provided services for more than 100 DoD programs, and various space applications including the Mars rover, Hubble Space Telescope, Orion (spacecraft).